The Ultimate Guide For Nest Thermostats

 Nest Thermostat E

-This generally cheaper version comes in one color: White.
+This generally cheaper version comes in one colour: White.
 It uses a Polycarbonate, faux-ceramic finish on the ring and comes with a built-in stand.
 There is no Farsight option with this device.

 This can be installed easily by yourself without a professional.
 But is a battery powered device.